ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 1. An MPO trunk port (e.g., 400G-DR4 port configured as a single 400GE interface).
 This type of MPO port can support either the trunk or the breakout configuration but in this example, it is configured to support the trunk configuration: the four channels are reported to support breakouts configuration, when needed.
 1. An MPO breakout port (e.g., 400G-DR4 port configured as 4x100GE interfaces): the four channels are reported to support breakouts configuration.

-From a network-wide inventory perspective, there is no need to distinguish between single-channel and MPO trunk-only ports.
+From a network inventory perspective, there is no need to distinguish between single-channel and MPO trunk-only ports.

-Note: as described in {{ports}}, reporting whether an MPO port is configured as a trunk or as a breakout port, is outside the scope of the base network-wide inventory model.
+Note: as described in {{ports}}, reporting whether an MPO port is configured as a trunk or as a breakout port, is outside the scope of the base network inventory model.

 ~~~~ ascii-art
 {::include-fold json/ports-transceivers-breakouts-examples.json}